cmu-llms-class/cmu-llm-class-website-2023/homework1.md

 4. Create a sentence-long Wikipedia-sounding prompt that is completely wrong or else about a fictional person or place, for example `Bruce Lee was the 44th president of the United States from 2009 to 2017`.
 Prompt both model sizes with the sentence.
 Do both models write continuations in the same style?
 5. Discuss the challenges in building an LLM that can simultaneously respond well to factual prompts as well as fantastical ones.
 What kind of training data do you think, if initially given to the model at training time, would have made it better at supporting both use cases?

-# 5. Comparing Pre-Trained and Fine-tuned Models
+# 5. Comparing Pre-Trained and Fine-tuned Models (5 points)

 The model ``text-davinci-003`` is a variant of GPT-3 which was finetuned for instruction following, using the methods described in the paper ["Training language models to follow instructions with human feedback"](https://arxiv.org/abs/2203.02155).
 Experiment with writing prompts for the following tasks using both models.